Skip to content

 Consequences of the bioaccumulation of toxins and plastic in the food chain.

-Of course, not every plastic particle that a living organism has ingested through food remains in the food chain.
+Of course, not every plastic particle that a living being ingests through its food remains in the food chain.
 Some organisms simply excrete the plastic again.
 However, others react to the plasticizers, flame retardants and other components of the plastic.

-Logically, it becomes problematic, as soon as the toxin has entered the body cells of a living organism.
-I would like to explain some of the major consequences that this has for animals and us humans.
+Logically, it becomes problematic, as soon as the poison has passed into the body cells of a living being.
+I would like to explain some of the main consequences that this circumstance has for animals and us humans.

 Consequences for animals

-• Species extinction: Of course, pollutants such as microplastics in the food chain also exacerbate environmental problems such as the species extinction and thus exert an influence on biodiversity.
-Also the man-made Overfishing the oceans is accelerated by the plastic particles.
+• Species extinction: Of course, pollutants like microplastics in the food chain also exacerbate environmental problems like the species extinction and thus exert an influence on biodiversity.
+Also the man-made Overfishing of the seas is accelerated by the plastic particles.

 Consequences for us humans

-The impact of microplastics in seafood, fish, sea salt and even mineral water (e.g. as residue from plastic bottles) on our own health is not yet known. still largely unexplored.
+How the microplastics in seafood, fish, sea salt or even mineral water (including as residues from plastic bottles) affect our own health is still largely unexplored.

-However, the damage or changes observed in the metabolism of the animals studied, which also affect their Life expectancy and reproduction have had an impact₃.
-The link between bisphenol A (BPA) or phthalates and health problems such as Cancer, hormonal disorders and developmental problemsis a cause for concern.₄
+However, the observed damage or changes in the metabolism of studied animals, which also affect their Life expectancy and reproduction the effects of these substances₃ are a cause for concern.
+The association of bisphenol A (BPA) or phthalates with health problems such as Cancer, hormonal disorders and developmental problems., is a cause for concern.₄

 Solution: What to do about plastic in the food chain?